benoitc/gaffer/docs/index.rst

     - RESTful HTTP Api
-    - Websockets and `SOCKJS <http://sockjs.org>`_ support to interact with gaffer from any browser or SOCKJS client.
+    - Websockets and `SOCKJS <http://sockjs.org>`_ support to interact with a gaffer node from any browser or SOCKJS client.
     - Framework to manage and interact your applications and jobs on differerent machines
     - Server and :doc:`command-line` tools to manage and interract with your processes
+    - manages topology information.
+Clients query gaffer_lookupd to discover gaffer nodes for a specific job or application.
     - Possibility to interact with STDIO and PIPES to interact with your applications and processes
     - Subscribe to process statistics per process or process templates